opendcs/opendcs/README.docker.md

 ```

 16003 is the DDS protocol Port that the gui `rtstat` application can use.
-At this time there is no API and this is require for later configuration.
+At this time there is no API and this is required for later configuration.
 There are additional input sources, and the ability to add additional custom input sources that may require you to
 expose additional ports.